 I came inside with a few souvenir shards, which I cleaned up while listening to Bach’s “St. Matthew’s Passion.”
 Then I put them on a shelf above my piano, along with the family photos and artsy bric-a-brac.
 It felt satisfying to let the creative impulse find some use for the wreckage of life’s misfortune.
 The piece in the center, made from steel or cast iron, is damn heavy.
 Holding it is a chilling reminder of what happens when two cars collide.

-Speaking of which, I never spoke to the guy who hit me.
+Speaking of which, I never even spoke to the guy who hit me.
 What would I say?
 “Are you OK?
 By the way, fuck you.” — CHRISTIAN CHENSVOLD